Why David Cameron is a surprising choice as new UK foreign policy chief after fateful Brexit vote

 “Cameron will come across as a competent, appealing foreign secretary to some,” he added.
 “But I think the imagery that surrounds him, the impression that appointment gives, is somewhat desperate.”

-Transport Secretary Mark Harper, who worked under Cameron when he was leader, was among others who praised the move, describing Cameron as a “hugely experienced” team player.
+Transport Secretary Mark Harper, who worked under Cameron when he was leader, was among others who praised the move.

 “Given the challenges facing us with the war in Ukraine (and) what’s going on in the Middle East, having a really experienced person coming in as foreign secretary, I think, is an excellent move,” Harper said.